Rabbi Zev Silber

 Tel.
 Office: (607) 722-1793 Cell: (607) 761-7098

-Beth David Luncheon Speaker Series takes place the second Shabbat of the month after morning services, and is open to the community.
+The Luncheon Speaker Series will restart once the Corona virus pandemic is at a level low enough for all of us to be safe – probably in June.
+Beth David Luncheon Speaker Series takes place the second Shabbat of the month after morning services and is open to the community.
+The date of the next Kiddush respectively Shabbat Luncheon has not been determined yet.
+You are also invited to join us upstairs for regular Shabbat services that start at 9:30am.
 There is no charge for the luncheon, but Beth David welcomes donations to the Luncheon Fund in order to keep the program going; they can be made in honor of or in memory of someone, or to mark a special occasion.
 Tax-deductible donations can be sent to Beth David Synagogue, 39 Riverside Drive, Binghamton, NY 13905 Attention: Luncheon Fund.
-The Series will resume in the fall.